tamb/substate-connect/README.md

 ## What about props through composition?
 Pass those in as you normally would.
 They will be alongside the props from the `connect` method.
 This way you can pass functions into the component during normal composition.

+## Note:
+This is not compiled to es2015 or umd.
+It uses `import` `export` syntax so it remains compatible with React AND Preact